-Interpreter services are sign language or oral transliteration services for individuals who are deaf - blind.
+Interpreter services are sign language or oral transliteration services for individuals who are deaf or hard of hearing and tactile interpretation services for individuals who are deaf - blind.
 Specially trained individuals perform sign language or oral transliteration.
 This service also includes real-time captioning services for persons who are deaf or hard of hearing.
 It does not include foreign language interpretation.
 An 'interpreter' uses American Sign Language and a 'transliterator' uses signed English.
 These are separate skills in two different languages and not all 'interpreters' have the ability to perform at the required level in both areas.